EVAyo/social_push_tool/README.md

   qGuild: {
     enabled: true,
     // go-cqhttp endpoint
-    // See https://github.com/Mrs4s/go-cqhttp to learn how to deploy qo-cqhttp and send updates to QQ Guild
+    // See https://github.com/Mrs4s/go-cqhttp to learn how to deploy qo-cqhttp
+    // and send updates to QQ Guild
     apiBase: 'http://10.2.1.2:5700',
   },
   accounts: [
     {
       // Use `false` to disable checking this profile
       enabled: false,

+      // Slug is used to identify accounts in logs
       slug: '嘉然',

-      // Set to `true` to add `slug` at the beginning of the notification. ie: #嘉然
+      // Set to `true` to add `slug` at the beginning of the notification.
-      // Useful for pushing notifications with multiple accounts in one channel
+      // ie: #嘉然.
+Useful for pushing notifications with multiple accounts in
+      // one channel
       showSlug: true,

+      // bilibili account UID
       biliId: '672328094',

+      // Douyin account ID
       douyinId: 'MS4wLjABAAAA5ZrIrbgva_HMeHuNn64goOD2XYnk4ItSypgRHlbSh1c',

       // Douyin live ID is separated and need to be calculated from `douyinId`
       douyinLiveId: '',

+      // Weibo account ID
       weiboId: '7595006312',

+      // Telegram chat/channel ID to receive notifications
       tgChannelId: 41205411,

+      // QQ guild ID to receive notifications
       qGuildId: '12345678901234567',

+      // QQ guild channel ID to receive notifications, `qGuildId` is also
+      // required to identify which channel to be sent
       qGuildChannelId: 1234567,

+      // Update Telegram chat/channel photo/avatar when user avatar updates in
+      // included sources.
+      tgChannelAvatarSource: ['weibo'],

       // Show custom color output in console.
 Nothing useful
       color: '#e799b0',

       // Avoid chekcing bilibili live stream.
-Some accounts may not have live stream ability
+Some accounts may not have live
+      // stream ability
       disableBilibiliLive: false,

       // Avoid checking douyin live stream

       disableDouyinLive: false,

       // Disable checking DDStats.
-Some bilibili accounts may not have DDStats enabled
+Some bilibili accounts may not have DDStats
+      // feature enabled
       disableDdstats: false,
     },
     {